puristajs/purista/website/doc/handbook/2_building_business-logic/schemas.md

 }), { title: 'Some description', example: { value: 'example' } })
 ```

-This schema will not only contain the raw validation and type information.
-It also contains descriptions and example values.
-We are using these values, to enrich the OpenApi documentation and other automated documentations.
-Also, any new developer will have some nice explanation and examples in the source code.
+This schema not only includes raw validation and type information but also encompasses descriptions and example values.
+We leverage these values to enhance the OpenAPI documentation and other automated documentation processes.
+Moreover, new developers will find helpful explanations and examples directly within the source code.